October 18th, 2011

-Work on the new Golden Plains Community Hospital is continuing to progress in a positive direction.
+The new Golden Plains Community Hospital is set to open next week!

 PHOTO BY DON RICE

 Borger ISD is encouraging the schools to be drug free.

 The week of Oct.
 24 ‚Äď 28, 2011 Borger Schools will have their annual Red Ribbon Week of activities.
 The theme of the week is ‚ÄúIt‚Äôs up to me to be drug-free.‚ÄĚ

 Borger ISD uses Red Ribbon Week to educate the schools and the community about how important it is to be drug-free.

 All through the week students are asked to take part in activities.
 Monday is ‚ÄúI‚Äôm a ‚ÄėJean-ius‚Äô-I am Drug- Free Day.‚ÄĚ Everyone is asked to wear jeans.
 Tuesday is the day to join the war against drugs, and students are asked to wear camouflage.

 On Wednesday, October 19th, Frank Phillips College Lady Plainsmen fans are encouraged to wear pink to support ‚ÄúDig for a Cure‚ÄĚ during the volleyball team‚Äôs WJCAC conference match against NMMI at 7:00 p.m. at the BCAC.